locana/locana.github.io/index.md

 #### Development

-It had developed on [this repository](https://github.com/kazyx/WPPMM).
+It had been developed on [this repository](https://github.com/kazyx/WPPMM).